GCdM/appointment-booking-server/README.md

 # Documentation

 I chose to document the API by following the [OpenAPI Specification](https://spec.openapis.org/oas/v3.0.3#openapi-document), and this can be found in `./openapi.yaml`.
-For this excercise, this was definitely overkill, but I've found it is good practice to design any API before implementing it.
+For this exercise, this was definitely overkill, but I've found it is good practice to design any API before implementing it.

 # Database